FangjianLi/FangjianLi.github.io/_projects/1_project.md

 ---
 ### Motivation

-In manual driving traffic, the [accordion effect](https://en.wikipedia.org/wiki/Accordion_effect), i.e., the velocity fluctuation propagates from the preceding vehicle to the following vehicle, is one of the major causes of traffic flow disruption, driving efficiency, or even collision.
-In contrast, string stability has been a popular concept for the autonomous driving platoon to avoid the accordion effect.
-One step further, considering a more practical scenario where the traffic is mixed with autonomous cars and manual cars, can we design a guideline for the autonomous driving algorithm and the traffic arrangement such that velocity fluctuations are not propagated, and the platoon is collision-free?
+Ideally, a well-designed autonomous driving platoon (team of cars) is string stable and hence can avoid the notorious [accordion effect](https://en.wikipedia.org/wiki/Accordion_effect).
+However, autonomous driving cars still need to share the road with manual driving cars in the near future, which forms mixed traffic.
+In this project, we designed a rigorous guideline, i.e., mixed-traffic string stability, for the autonomous driving controller and the traffic arrangement to regulate the efficiency and safety of the mixed traffic.

 <div class="row justify-content-sm-center">
 {% include figure.html path="assets/img/traffic_jam.gif" title="accordion effect" class="img-fluid rounded z-depth-1" %}